Absolute Extrema on Finite Closed IntervalsIn Exercises 37–40, fi... | Channels for Pearson+

 Critical Points

-Critical points are values of the variable where the derivative of the function is zero or undefined.
+Critical points are values of x where the derivative of the function is zero or undefined.
 These points are potential candidates for local maxima or minima.
-In the context of finding absolute extrema, critical points within the interval are evaluated alongside the endpoints to determine the function's extreme values.
+To find critical points, take the derivative of the function, set it equal to zero, and solve for x.
+Also, check where the derivative does not exist within the interval.

 Recommended video: